mendix/docs/content/en/docs/apidocs-mxsdk/apidocs/extensibility-api/get-started.md

 This document helps you set up a basic development environment for building extensions.
 Additionally, you can find links here to additional tutorials that help familiarize you to the extensibility API topics.

-## 2 Intended Audience

-The extensibility API is intended for closed Partner Beta within Mendix partner network.
-At a later stage, we would like to make this available to third-party developers.

-## 3 Development Setup
+## 2 Development Setup

 The recommended development environment is [Visual Studio 2022](https://visualstudio.microsoft.com/) running on Windows.
-You can also use other IDEs and other .NET compatible programming languages (like [F#](https://fsharp.org/)).
-This documentation is centered on the above setup.
+This documentation is centered on this setup.
+(You can also use other IDEs and other .NET compatible programming languages like [F#](https://fsharp.org/)).

-Install the latest Studio Pro version from [Marketplace](https://marketplace.mendix.com/link/studiopro/).
+Install the latest Studio Pro version from the Mendix [Marketplace](https://marketplace.mendix.com/link/studiopro/).

 {{% alert color="info" %}}
 Make sure to keep this Studio Pro installation up-to-date to benefit from new features and fixes.